for Health Care Providers

 Weight loss or gradual but steady deterioration in weight gain as compared with the expected growth, as indicated in a child's growth chart.

 A test result that is not correct.
 This may be a result of performing the test incorrectly or using a test that is not accurate.
-A false negative test in HIV would be a test that is negative in a person who is actually infected.
+A false-negative test result in HIV would be a result that is negative in a person who is actually infected.

 A test result that is not correct.
 This may be a result of performing the test incorrectly or using a test that is not accurate.
-A false positive test in HIV would be a test that is positive in a person who is not infected.
+A false-positive test result in HIV would be a result that is positive in a person who is not infected.
 For this reason, a second confirmatory test is recommended when a person tests HIV positive.

-Also called body fat redistribution syndrome (BFR).
-Changes in body fat distribution, sometimes referred to as "lipodystrophy syndrome" or "fat redistribution syndrome," have been observed in patients taking protease inhibitors.
-Changes may include abdominal fat accumulation ("protease paunch"), fat accumulation over the back of the neck ("buffalo hump"), wasting of legs and arms with prominence of the veins, facial thinning, and breast enlargement.
+Changes in body fat distribution, sometimes referred to as "lipodystrophy syndrome" or "fat redistribution syndrome," have been observed in patients taking antiretroviral medications (but are not necessarily caused by antiretrovirals).
+Changes may include abdominal fat accumulation, fat accumulation over the back of the neck ("buffalo hump"), wasting of legs and arms with prominence of the veins, facial thinning, and breast enlargement.

 Food and Drug Administration (FDA)